 The odor, however, is not.
 The solution is simple: clean dog pee from the carpet.
 In most cases, it’s as simple as blotting up urine, but in some cases, like an old stain, you’ll need to use a cleaning solution.

 Dogs are clean animals.
 They go to the bathroom outdoors, but they sometimes do it indoors if there isn’t a yard.
 When dogs do go indoors, they generally mark their spots with urine.
+The professional carpet cleaners at Carpet Cleaning in Connecticut can help when that happens.

 If your dog does this, it’s probably because they are trying to tell you that they feel threatened or uncomfortable about the circumstances.
 Dogs (and cats, too) can sense our fear and anxiety.
 There is something to be said for a dog marking her territory because she is happy, secure, and healthy.